rodonile/rsudp-leq/README.md

-# TODO: finish this section with all the config file parameters

 # The Windows branch
 This is a minimal version of rsudp with only the relevant modules and dependencies for the use case of small ground vibration disturbance detection, ready for production deployment in windows OS.